top of page

 Guidance to candidates: Science council application process

-Applications for the professional registration must be made via the Science Council online application process.
+Applications for the professional registration must be made via the AAPT or Science Council online application process.
 Completed applications are then assigned two assessors by the Science Council.
 Following assessment, the AAPT will be sent your application outcome decision, and if approved, a certificate showing your registration as a Science Council registered professional will be sent to you with a formal letter by the AAPT - you will need to show this certificate when applying for the level 4 diploma.

-Click here to start your application – please remember to select either the “Apply for RSciTech” link or the “Apply for RSciTech – Apprenticeship shortened route” link when you start.
+Please remember to select either the “Apply for RSciTech” link or the “Apply for RSciTech – Apprenticeship shortened route” link when you start.

 Use your personal (non-organisation) email address when asked, as this will ensure you continue to have access to the application portal if you change organisation.
 You can also save and then go back to your application form via the portal.

-Guidance to candidates: Science council 2024 fees
+Guidance to candidates: Science council 2024 onwards fees reimbursement

 The above fees (application and first year registration costs) will be reimbursed back to candidates when a level 4 application has been received by North Tees.
 Please complete the form below to claim your fees back and send to: jade.murray@nhs.net